chromeos/chromeos.dev/pages/en/android/camera-orientation.md

 ![Image illustration showing a stretched bugdroid as a result of fitting a portrait-shaped preview into a landscape-shaped viewfinder](/images/android/camera-orientation/surface_view_stretched_scene.png)

 You generally want **the aspect ratio (i.e., width/height) of the viewfinder to be identical to the aspect ratio of the source**.
-If you don’t want to clip the image in the viewfinder - cutting off some of the pixels to fix the display, there are 2 cases to consider:
+If you don’t want to clip the image in the viewfinder - cutting off some of the pixels to fix the display, there are 2 cases to consider, when `aspectRatioActivity` is greater than `aspectRatioSource` and when it's less than or equal to `aspectRatioSource`

-##### 1. `aspectRatioActivity > aspectRatioSource`
+##### `aspectRatioActivity > aspectRatioSource`

 You can think of the case as the activity being “wider”.
 Below we consider an example where you have a 16:9 activity and a 4:3 source.